ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Additional Results

 \subsection{Offline Performance}

 In this section, we provide the offline learning curves of different methods on locomotion and navigation tasks.

 \paragraph{Locomotion Tasks}

-\cref{fig:Appendix_exp_mujoco_offline} shows the offline performance of different methods on MuJoCo locomotion tasks.
-We observe that on certain datasets such as HalfCheetah-medium-v2 and HalfCheetah-medium-replay-v2, E2O-CQL exhibits a slight performance improvement compared to CQL.
+Fig.~\ref{fig:Appendix_exp_mujoco_offline} shows the offline performance of different methods on MuJoCo locomotion tasks.
+We observe that on certain datasets such as HalfCheetah-medium-v2 and HalfCheetah-medium-replay-v2, ENOTO-CQL exhibits a slight performance improvement compared to CQL.
 This indicates that the introduction of Q-ensembles indeed has some benefits for the performance in the offline stage.
 However, it is important to note that the use of Q-ensembles can impact the convergence speed.
-For instance, on the Hopper-medium-expert-v2 dataset, E2O-CQL demonstrates a noticeably slower convergence speed compared to CQL.
-Nevertheless, if both algorithms are allowed to continue training, for example, for 3M training steps, we believe that the performance of E2O-CQL can still surpass that of CQL.
+For instance, on the Hopper-medium-expert-v2 dataset, ENOTO-CQL demonstrates a noticeably slower convergence speed compared to CQL.
+Nevertheless, if both algorithms are allowed to continue training, for example, for 3M training steps, we believe that the performance of ENOTO-CQL can still surpass that of CQL.

-Although different offline RL algorithms may have varying final performance in the offline stage, with some methods potentially performing worse than E2O-CQL, our comparisons in the online stage remain fair.
+Although different offline RL algorithms may have varying final performance in the offline stage, with some methods potentially performing worse than ENOTO-CQL, our comparisons in the online stage remain fair.
 On one hand, the introduction of Q-ensembles can enhance the performance of existing algorithms in the offline stage, which is a inherent advantage of Q-ensembles.
 On the other hand, higher performance in the offline stage can actually lead to performance drop in the online stage, while lower performance in the offline stage is less prone to such drop.
-Our proposed E2O framework ensures that the offline policy maintains high performance from the offline stage, and achieves rapid performance improvement in the online stage without encountering performance drop.
+Our proposed ENOTO framework ensures that the offline policy maintains high performance from the offline stage, and achieves rapid performance improvement in the online stage without encountering performance drop.

 \paragraph{Navigation Tasks}